 - An introduction to the creative community through studio and site visits

-The monthly fee is 1,050 USD and it is possible to stay for one, two or three months.
+It is possible to stay between two weeks and three months (you can find the fees here).
 Costs not included in the fees are return airfares, health insurance, visa fees, local transport costs while in the residence or other project related costs.
 Studio 88 can provide a support letter to any accepted artist who is applying for a grant.

 Applications are accepted on an on-going basis for the residency programme.
 There is no deadline, however we ask that you send you applications at least one month before the proposed residency period.